hsleonis/llama3_qa_chatbot_mongodb/README.md

         The app starts with an initial prompt in the chat in `Langchain`, displaying a greeting message.
 The chat history is initialized if it doesn't exist in the session state.

 4. **MongoDB Integration**:
-        The app connects to `MongoDB` `Atlas` server.
+        The app connects to `MongoDB`'s `Atlas` server.
 It retrieves the collection name and displays chat messages from the database on app rerun.
 The messages are fetched and displayed in the chat history container.

 5. **Response Processing**:
         The app processes user input by obtaining a response from the Ollama language model.
 The response is then displayed in the chat interface, and the messages are added to the chat history.